 - Eligible programs put forward two nominees through the UF Online Nomination Form (Not ready to submit?
-Here is the PDF Sample UF Nomination Form).
+Here is the PDF copy of the sample UF Nomination Form).
 Nominees will be placed into one of nine academic categories derived from CGS and IPEDS designations.
 The academic categories are as follows.

 - Education and Social Sciences

 A primary objective of the University Fellows Program is to produce interdisciplinary and collaborative leaders.
 To achieve this goal, the Graduate Center has developed weekly programming that fosters professional development, interdisciplinary innovation, community engagement, and mentoring, Fellows benefit from rich opportunities to forge new connections with people and ideas, while strengthening their foundational knowledge and professional preparation.

 The University Fellows Award is a prestigious fellowship offered only to the University of Arizona's highest-ranked incoming graduate students.
 The Graduate College and Graduate Center administer the award.

 The world's challenges require interdisciplinary solutions from the top minds.
 The University Fellows Program prepares the University of Arizona's most distinguished graduate students to be the innovative leaders the world needs.